+91 95603 66362 | ✉ info@kaamgenie.comJoin As a Pro | Serving Delhi NCR

 Recommended frequency: every 3 months.
 This is also the FSSAI inspection norm.

-For any business that serves food or drink, water tank cleaning needs to happen quarterly with a documented service certificate.
+For any business that serves food or drink, a professional water tank cleaning service needs to visit quarterly with a dated cleaning record.
 FSSAI inspectors do check this in Delhi and the penalty for non-compliance can affect your license.
 Don’t skip it.

 Frequency by water source